Sustainability: Responding to heightened sentiment

-For many consumers, the long-lasting emotional effects of the COVID-19 pandemic will be reflected in more considered purchases.
-With luxury customers necessarily spending more time online during the research and inspiration phases of their buying journey, luxury brands have an opportunity to respond to the growing importance of sustainable and social-impact messaging.
+For many consumers, the long-lasting emotional effects of the pandemic are reflected in more considered purchases.
+With luxury customers spending more time online during the research and inspiration phases of their buying journey, luxury brands have an opportunity to respond to the growing importance of sustainable and social-impact messaging.

-Brands that have a clear and measurable agenda around sustainability and social impact would do well to present value-driven messages in a relevant way, whether that’s in store, on their website or in advertising and editorial.
+Brands that have a clear, authentic and measurable agenda around sustainability and social impact would do well to present value-driven messages in a relevant way, whether that’s in store, on their website or in advertising and editorial.

 Who’s doing it well?